 How much are Kinship Kennel puppies?

-Kinship Kennel puppies are $800.00 Canadian Dollars.
+Kinship Kennels puppies are $1000.00 Canadian Dollars.
 A $200 deposit is required to reserve a pup and the remaining balance due prior to taking ownership of the puppy.
 If the puppy needs shipped all balances are due prior to shipping your pup.

 Can a puppy be shipped?